 Often a CT or MRI is also needed to evaluate for something called dural ectasia.
 Dural ectasia is a bulging of the lining of the spinal column.
 It often does not cause any symptoms but it can be associated with back pain in some patients.
 Dural ectasia is a feature that helps to support the diagnosis of Marfan syndrome but it can also occur with other connective tissue disorders.

-In some situations a blood test can be used to help diagnose Marfan syndrome.
+A blood test can be used to help diagnose Marfan syndrome.
 This blood test is highly specialized and looks for changes in FBN1, the gene that is responsible for most cases of Marfan syndrome.

 Genetic counseling should accompany genetic testing because FBN1 testing is not always straightforward.
 Blood tests also can be used to help in the diagnosis of other genetic mutations, such as Loeys-Dietz syndrome, that cause physical findings similar to Marfan syndrome.
 Learn more about genetic counseling.